DKeen0123/CV/README.md

 I enjoy laying the foundations for long-term plans.
 In my role at Wirex, I laid out and began to execute my own plan for the site architecture - writing extensive content briefs and contingencies for a rapidly moving market so that that adaptation was swift and easy.

 I left the company with a content plan for over 200 pages, and extensive documentation on how to optimise for searchability on these articles.

+#### Additional Skills

+Methodologies : Agile, XP, Test Driven Development

+## Education

+### Makers Academy (Jan '18 to Apr '18)

+A highly selective and intensive 16 week coding boot camp in London.
+Within the course, we learn the following:

+* **Test Driven Development**.

+* **Object-Orientated Design** - Applying practices such as readability, scalable code, DRY, and SOLID principles.

+* **Agile methodologies** - Starting with the goal of reaching a MVP, and then building upon it with small features.

+* **Communication** - Running our own stand-ups and retros for reflection, evaluation and open communication, focusing on XP values.

+* **Thinking like an engineer** - Improving our approach to solving problems.
+Breaking things down and using diagramming to help make complexity manageable.

+* **Git/Github** - Regular commits, branches, and merge conflicts, as well as working in groups and managing the workflow.

+* **Technologies:** Ruby, Rails, Sinatra, Javascript, React, Node.js and Express.

+* **Testing Frameworks** Rspec, Jasmine, Mocha, Chai, Jest, Enzyme and Nightwatch.js.

+### Oxford Brookes University (Sept '13 to July '16)

+* BA hons in Business and Management (2:1)